epfl-ada/ada-2021-project-adata-scientists/README.md

 5. Creation of the website

 ## Contributions
-•	Odile:
+•	Odile: website, code for plots, analysis

-•	Pablo:
+•	Pablo: occupations and sentiment (extraction), analysis

-•	Prunelle:
+•	Prunelle: code for plots, analysis

-•	Roxane:
+•	Roxane: website, analysis